neo Rename - Simple handling, powerful features.

 Batch processing with the batch renamer

 With neo Rename you can rename multiple images at once.
 Simply select any number of files in the Media Library and start the action directly from the bulk actions dropdown.
-When renaming you can prepend or append texts, and also search and replace specific terms.
+When renaming you can prepend or append text, and you can also search and replace specific terms.

 Reliable updating